DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 Although seldom used, preservation metadata can be included in an SIP.
 The guide on [Using PREMIS with METS](https://www.loc.gov/standards/premis/premis-mets.html) provides recommendations on how to use the `<amdSec>` element to reference PREMIS metadata.

-The SIP specification does not change or extend any of the requirements already defined by the Common Specification for Information Packages (for more information see section 5.3.4. of the CSIP).
+The SIP specification does not change or extend any of the requirements already defined by the Common Specification for Information Packages (for more information see section 5.3.4. of the CS IP).

 ### Extended use of the METS file section (element `fileSec`)